 4 Kitty HawkOuter BanksSee on map

 As the summer crowds head back home, the full splendor of fall on the North Carolina coast comes into view at Kitty Hawk with stunning landscapes and a slower pace of life.
 Purchase a fishing pass, cast a line off Kitty Hawk Pier and enjoy listening to the waves gently splash against the beach as you reel in red drum.
-Hear about the Wright brothers’ first flight and check out new interactive exhibits at the recently renovated Wright Brothers National Memorial Visitor Center.
+Hear about the Wright brothers’ first flight and check out interactive exhibits at the recently renovated Wright Brothers National Memorial Visitor Center.
 Then take to the sky yourself by going hang gliding at Kitty Hawk Kites and see the Outer Banks – and aviation history – from a new perspective.

 5 Hemphill BaldMaggie ValleySee on map